 Income taxes are divided as follows:

-Detailed information about the deferred tax assets and liabilities, which must be set aside, can be found in note 31 above.
+Detailed information about the deferred tax assets and liabilities, which must be set aside, can be found in note 30 above.
 The basis, upon which the deferred taxes were set aside, is an income tax rate of 30 percent for the domestic corporation and the future local tax rate for the foreign subsidiaries.
 It is also assumed that on the basis of the current tax legislation, any existing tax loss carry-forwards may continue to be used indefinitely into the future.
-The deferred tax assets will be reduced in the future by the recognised tax loss carry-forwards to the extent that the Company generates profits.
+The reduction of deferred tax assets from the recognised tax losses carried forward resulted in tax expenses of TEUR 95 compared to the end of the previous fiscal year.

 The actual tax rate is computed as follows: